 In addition, there are many other important people in a child’s life who influence him or her.
 There are siblings, grandparents, aunts and uncles, godparents, close family friends, nannies, daycare workers, teachers, peers, and others who interact with a child on a regular basis.

-Psychologists can say pretty conclusively that it’s not entirely the mother’s fault or even the fault of both parents.
-Still, we can be sure that a child’s early experiences with his or her parents have a profound impact on his or her relationship skills as an adult.
+Although psychologists can pretty conclusively say that it’s not entirely the mother’s fault or even the fault of both parents, we know that a child’s early experiences with their parents have a profound impact on their relationship skills as adults.

 Much of the knowledge we have on this subject today comes from a concept developed in the 1950s called attachment theory.
 This theory will be the focus of this article: We’ll explore what it is, how it describes and explains behavior, and what its applications are in the real world.